 A reliable source of clean, dry air under the proper pressure is necessary for Dry and Preaction Fire Protection Systems.
 Proper air pressure requirements will be determined at the time of the system design.
 If the air pressure is too low, the dry valve may accidentally trip when exposed to a surge in water pressure.
 If the air pressure is too high, the time between the opening of a sprinkler and the flow of water to the sprinkler may be too long.

-Air compressors are one option available to provide this necessary air supply for Dry and Preaction Fire Protection Systems.
+A fire protection air compressor is one option available to provide this necessary air supply for Dry and Preaction Fire Sprinkler Systems.
 Proper steps should be taken to ensure an air compressor is working properly and will maintain the air needed for your system.
-Below are some recommended maintenance steps to follow for your air compressor.
+Below are some recommended steps to follow for your air compressor maintenance routine.

 - Check gauge reading for consistency (compared to previous inspections)